-A digital comms bus system is a way of transmitting High (1) and Zero (0) values between two devices.
-The simplest analogy is that of turning a light on and off at a regular interval to represent the ‘bits’ that make up a message.
+A digital comms bus system transmits High (1) and Zero (0) values between two devices.
+The most straightforward analogy is that of turning a light on and off at a regular interval to represent the ‘bits’ that make up a message.
 We’ll break down the message content in a later blog, but for now, how do we get the light to switch on and off?

 CANBus is a two-wire system with every device simultaneously connected to the ‘Hi’ and ‘Lo’ lines.
-To reduce unwanted voltage spikes, the wires are normally twisted.
-Anything that receives or transmits data, rotates or can move will create voltage spikes which are referred to as signal noise.
-The CANBus system is very tolerant of noise which is one of its advantages over other systems in an automotive application.
-The CANBus is also tolerant of changes in the supply voltage, I doubt a driver would want the engine to turn off because they had turned the headlights on!
+The wires are typically twisted together to reduce unwanted electrical noise or voltage fluctuations.
+Anything that receives or transmits data, rotates, or moves will create unwanted voltage spikes called signal noise.
+The CANBus system is very tolerant of noise which is one of its advantages over other methods in an automotive application.
+The CANBus is also tolerant of changes in the supply voltage.
+I doubt a driver would want the engine to turn off because they had turned on the headlights!

-The waveform above shows how part of a typical High-Speed CANBus message might look like when measured with an oscilloscope.
-In the ISO11898-2 High-Speed signal, you can see the ‘Hi’ and ‘Lo’ voltages return to the 2.5v reference line to create the logically ‘High’ bit.
-The voltages then move in an opposed manner to create the Hi and Lo dominant voltage which is interpreted as a logically ‘Zero’ bit.
+The waveform above shows how part of a typical High-Speed CANBus message might look when measured with an oscilloscope.
+For example, in the ISO11898-2 High-Speed signal, you can see the ‘Hi’ and ‘Lo’ voltages return to the 2.5v reference line to create the logically ‘High’ bit.
+The voltages then move in an opposed manner to create the Hi and Lo dominant voltage, which is interpreted as a logically ‘Zero’ bit.

 For any device, there are two parts of the connection to the CANBus.
-A CAN transceiver converts the electrical pulses to logical values (‘0’ and ‘1’).
-The CAN controller manages the conversion of received and transmitted values into messages for the micro-controller.
+First, a CAN transceiver converts the electrical pulses to logical values (‘0’ and ‘1’).
+Then the CAN controller manages the conversion of received and transmitted values into messages for the micro-controller.

-In order to work with the CANBus you don’t need to know the low-level waveform arrangement, but what is important is;
+To work with the CANBus, you don’t need to know this low-level waveform arrangement, but what is essential is;

-- There are two main bus types, Low and High speed which have different arrangements.
+- There are different bus speeds, Low and High speed which have different arrangements and benefits

 - The speed of transmission on both bus types run is too great to measure data with a standard multimeter.